-- Click on the Connections toolbar (ALT+F+N). - 2.
+- 1. Click an the Connections toolbar (ALT+F+N). - 2.
 In the Group list, select Google Analytics.
 The Google log-in page immediately displays within the Create New Connection dialog. - 3.
 Enter the credentials (email address and password) for your Google account and click Sign in.